Joseph Heathcott

 Joseph Heathcott is the Director of the Laboratory for Urban Spatial and Landscape Research, and Professor of Urban and Environmental Studies at The New School.
 His work examines the metropolis and its diverse cultures, institutions, and environments within a comparative and global perspective.
 His research and teaching interests include: cities real and imagined; social and spatial inequality; history and theory of the built environment; race, class, and urban planning; urban redevelopment; cities as living archives of creativity, urbanity, and design.

-Prof. Heathcott has taught and widely, including as a Distinguished Fellow at the CUNY Graduate Center, Visting Scholar at Sciences Po in Paris, Mellon Distinguished Fellow at the Princeton University School of Architecture, U.S. Fulbright Distinguished Chair to the United Kingdom, and Senior Visiting Scholar at the London School of Economics.
-He has also given workshops and master classes at the University of Maastricht, the Catholic University of Lisbon, the University of Vienna, the Royal College of Art in London, Harvard GSD, the Netherlands Institute for Cultural Analysis.
-Currently (2024) he is a Visiting Fellow at the Russell Sage Foundation.
+Prof. Heathcott has taught and lectured widely, including as a Distinguished Fellow at the CUNY Graduate Center, Visting Scholar at Sciences Po in Paris, Mellon Distinguished Fellow at the Princeton University School of Architecture, U.S. Fulbright Distinguished Chair to the United Kingdom, and Senior Visiting Scholar at the London School of Economics.
+He has been invited to give workshops and master classes at dozens of institutions, such as the University of Maastricht, the Catholic University of Lisbon, the University of Vienna, the Royal College of Art in London, Harvard GSD, Yale School of Architecture, the Royal Library of Brussels, the Netherlands Institute for Cultural Analysis.
+Most recently he was a Visiting Fellow at the Roosevelt Institute in The Netherlands and at the Russell Sage Foundation.

-Currently, Heathcott serves as Associate Editor of the Journal of the American Planning Association, and on the editorial boards of the Journal of the Society for Architectural Historians, Planning Perspectives, the International Journal of Architectural Education, and on the advisory board for the Global Urban History Project.
-He also served on the Boards of Directors of the Center for Urban Pedagogy and the Urban History Association, and as President of the Society for American City and Regional Planning History.
+Currently, Heathcott serves on the editorial boards of Planning Perspectives and the International Journal of Architectural Research, and on the advisory board for the Global Urban History Project.
+He served two terms as an Associate Editor of the Journal of the American Planning Association, and on the editorial board of the Journal of the Society for Architectural Historians, He also served on the Boards of Directors of the Center for Urban Pedagogy and the Urban History Association, and as President of the Society for American City and Regional Planning History.